thommas88/homelab-nas/README.md

 ---

 ## Scope and Considerations
-Several enterprise-level features were considered (for example full monitoring with Prometheus/Grafana and advanced network segmentation).
+Some enterprise-level features (e.g. advanced monitoring, network segmentation) were considered but excluded to keep the system manageable for a homelab of this size.
-For a homelab of this size, these were judged as unnecessary complexity, but they remain possible future extensions.
+These remain possible extensions for future iterations.

 ---